john-cd/rust_howto/src/concurrency/async_and_blocking.md

 ### Futures executor

 [futures-executor][futures-executor]⮳ includes a minimal executor.
-The [`block_on`][block-on]⮳ function is useful if you want to run an async function synchronously in codebase that is mostly synchronous.
+The [`block_on`][futures-executor-block-on]⮳ function is useful if you want to run an async function synchronously in codebase that is mostly synchronous.

 ```rust,editable,ignore,mdbook-runnable
 {{#include ../../deps/examples/call_async_from_blocking_futures_executor.rs}}